elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 * Endpoint agents
 * Application stack traces

-### Real world examples
+### Real-world examples

 Each example in this section contains a partial index mapping, a partial event, and one wildcard search query.
-Each query example uses a leading wildcard on expected high-cardinality fields where `wildcard` is performs far better than `keyword`.
+Each query example uses a leading wildcard on expected high-cardinality fields where `wildcard` is expected to perform better than `keyword`.

 **Windows registry event from sysmon:**